 Directors/Officers/Significant Shareholders Corporation The Corporation has adopted a policy that requires management to disclose related-party transactions.
-Item 5 of the CG Manual requires the disclosure of all material information about the Corporation which could adversely affects its viability or the interests of the stockholders.
-This includes Section 5 of the Manual provides the following: earnings results acquisition or disposition of assets related party transactions remuneration The Board shall commit at all times to fully disclose material information dealings.
+Section 5 of the Manual provides the following: The Board shall commit at all times to fully disclose material information dealings.
 It shall cause the filing of all required information for the interest of the stakeholders.
 All directors and officers must disclose/report to the Corporation any dealings in the Corporation's shares within three business days.
 The Board shall fully disclose all relevant and material information on individual Board members and key executives to evaluate their experience and qualifications, and assess any potential conflicts of interest that might affect their judgment.
 Section 2.2.1.4 of the Manual also provides that a director shall conduct fair business transactions with the Corporation, and ensure that his personal interest does not conflict with the interests of the Corporation.
 The basic principle to be observed is that a director should not use his position to profit or gain some benefit or advantage for himself and/or his related interests.
-He should avoid situations that may compromise his impartiality.
-If an actual or potential conflict of interest may arise on the part of a director, he should fully and immediately disclose it and should not participate in the decision-making process.
+He should avoid situations that may compromise his impartiality. if an actual or potential conflict of interest may arise on the part of a director, he should fully and immediately disclose it and should not participate in the decision-making process.
 A director who has a continuing material conflict of interest should seriously consider resigning from his position.
 A conflict of interest shall be considered material if the director's personal or business interest is antagonistic to that of the Corporation, or stands to acquire or gain financial advantage at the expense of the Corporation.
 Group Please see above.